ayoisaiah/f2-docs/docs/reference/cli-options.md

     means replace all matches.
 Negative values replace from the end of the filename.

+  -L, --replace-range
+    Replace a specific match or range of matches using an index.

+    Example:
+      --replace-range 1..3 # replace the first 3 matches
+      --replace-range 2 # replace the 2nd match alone
+      --replace-range 1;-2 # replace the first match and the 2nd to the last match

   --reset-index-per-dir
     Resets the auto-incrementing index when entering a new directory during a recursive operation.